 What’s on the Menu?

 The proposal planner business model is pretty consistent across brands, with tiered service levels depending on how much help you need.
 Most offer simple consultation services for about $100, and the prices rise from there, as they help with the concept and/or execution.
 Some sites, like Heart Bandits, are explicit about what you’ll get and what you’ll pay.
 Others, like Ever After Proposals or Brilliant Events planning, discuss cost on an individual basis.

-The secret to the proposal planning industry is that it is largely run by women.
+There are a lot of women in the proposal planning business.
 Which makes sense if you consider that proposals are usually designed to please the bride.
 In addition to getting paid, the planners get to indulge their own romantic proposal fantasies over and over again: one woman actually claims that her own lame experience was the inspiration for founding the business.
 That said, the guys who succeed in the proposal business are no slouches, either.

 For about $400, a planner will set up a romantic little picnic in the park that you and your girlfriend can stumble upon.
 Or maybe you envision asking her under the moonlight, in a garden festooned with candles?
 That’ll cost you about $500.
 If you feel the best way to tell your girlfriend “I want to spend the rest of my life with you” is a flash mob of people you don’t know, a proposal planner can make that happen, but it will set you back about $1,500.
 The only limit is your bank account.

 So, what do we at The Plunge recommend?
 Well, first we recommend you plan the proposal yourself.
 A modest proposal that’s heartfelt and honest will always beat a grand production that fails to be intimate and meaningful.